-12 What are the possible sanctions involved in closing or integrating the activities of the merging businesses before clearance and are they applied in practice?
+What are the possible sanctions involved in closing or integrating the activities of the merging businesses before clearance and are they applied in practice?

-Closing before clearance attracts a fine of at least €30,000 and up to 10 per cent of the aggregate turnover of the undertaking under obligation to notify, according to article 9.
+Closing before clearance incurs a fine of at least €30,000 and up to 10 per cent of the aggregate turnover of the undertaking under obligation to notify, according to article 9 of the Competition Law.
 In the majority of cases, the fines for early closing do not exceed double the minimum fine amount, although there have been exceptions.

-Closing before the Commission's decision constitutes a criminal offence for the undertaking's lawful representative, punishable with a fine from €15,000 to €150,000.
+Closing before the Commission's decision constitutes a criminal offence for the undertaking's lawful representative, punishable with a fine from $\leq 15,000$ to $\leq 150,000$.